gauravk-optimus/testpoc/README.md

 ### Prerequisites

-We would need following to setup in Windows machine:
+We would need following to setup in a Windows 10 machine:

 1. Java 1.8